aws-samples/ab-testing-at-edge/README.md

 - [Amazon CloudFront](https://aws.amazon.com/cloudfront): the fast and secure content delivery will be performed by a CloudFront distribution
 - [AWS Lambda@Edge](https://aws.amazon.com/lambda/edge): cookie setting and url rewriting
-- [AWS CloudFront Functions](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cloudfront-functions.html): cookie setting and url rewriting
+- [CloudFront Functions](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cloudfront-functions.html): cookie setting and url rewriting
+- [Amazon CloudFront KeyValueStore](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/kvs-with-functions.html): the dynamic data will be stored in a KVS store
 - [Amazon DynamoDB](https://aws.amazon.com/dynamodb): the dynamic data will be stored in a DynamoDB table
 - [Amazon S3](https://aws.amazon.com/s3): the website’s static files and segmentation configuration file will be stored in two S3 buckets